samuelkranec/samuelkranec/README.md

 ### What am I currently working on?

-- 🎓 1st year student at FEI STU Bratislava
+-  1st year student at FEI STU Bratislava
-- 💻 Learning algorithms and computer architecture fundamentals
+-  Learning algorithms and computer architecture fundamentals
-- ⚙️ Improving my programming and system administration skills
+-  Improving my programming and system administration skills
-- 🏠 Building my own home lab with Proxmox, Docker, and self-hosted services
+-  Building my own home lab with Proxmox, Docker, and self-hosted services
-- 🚗 Developing a custom car infotainment system based on a Mini PC and touchscreen

 ---

 ### Tools I use